International-Data-Spaces-Association/InformationModel/examples/domain-specific semantics using SHACL/README.md

 ## SHACL Shapes for Content Description and Data Validation

 The [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/) is a W3C recommended language to describe and validate RDF graphs against a set of conditions.
 The IDS Information Model already provides SHACL shapes to validate RDF instances against the model.
-The SHACL shapes for validation can be found in the folder ['testing'](/../../testing).
+The SHACL shapes for validation can be found in the folder _testing_.

 #### Describe Domain-specific Semantics of Contents